+We consider the drivers of these evolving shares and sensitivities in panel specifications.
 We find that national banking systems that were ex ante better-capitalized experienced smaller increases in sensitivities to US monetary policy and larger increases in their market shares in international lending.
 Higher ex ante shares of deposits in total funding and local claims in foreign claims were also associated with larger increases in international lending market share.
 Some prudential policy measures, such as local currency reserve requirements were associated with gains in the relative stability of international loan supply.
-Balance sheet conditions and regulatory changes may be driving the post-crisis shifts in capital flow type composition and international lenders' market shares.
+Balance sheet conditions and prudential actions may be driving the post-crisis shifts in capital flow type composition and international lenders' market shares.
 Moreover, banks appear to have adjusted their treatment of sovereign risk since the crisis by assessing sovereign risk to a greater degree.
 Interestingly, many of the changes in behaviors appear dominated by the flows from private creditors to public borrowers, with relatively less adjustment in the behavior around the non-bank private sector debtors.
 The full set of reasons for changing behaviors remains an important and open question, with the role of macroeconomic environmental factors and financial sector reforms still open for study and interpretation.